Different Ways to Sell Your Property

-There are a number of sales methods you can choose from when selling your home.
-It is important you talk to your LJ Hooker Real Estate agent as to which method they believe is right for you and your property in order for you to achieve the highest sales price.
-Certain areas and certain properties within an area will achieve better results when sold via private treaty vs auction and vice versa.
+Certain areas and specific properties within an area will achieve better results when sold via private treaty vs auction and vice versa.
 So make sure you do your research and talk to your agent about the best method of sale for your property.

-Here is a guide to understanding the different ways you can sell a property.
-To find out more detail about these methods and the relevant rules and regulations in your individual state and territory read our specific state information articles.
+In this guide, we will detail and help you understand the different ways you can sell a property.
+To find out more about these methods and the relevant rules and regulations in your state and territory, read our specific state information articles.

 Selling by Auction

 An auction is a private sale held at a specific place, time and date following a marketing campaign over several weeks.
-A licensed real estate agent will conduct the auction which is governed by strict rules and regulations.
-These differ in each state and territory so to find out what they are for your area click here
+A licensed real estate agent will conduct the auction, which is governed by strict rules and regulations.
+These differ in each state and territory, so you should always check what they are for your area.

-An auction by nature creates urgency as there is a definitive time in which the buyer must act or they risk losing their opportunity to buy the property.
-Setting an auction date groups all interested buyers together at the one time, creating a competitive environment and the greatest chance to achieve the highest possible price.
+By nature, an auction creates urgency.
+There is a definitive time when the buyer must act, or they risk missing the opportunity to buy the property.
+Setting an auction date groups all interested buyers together at the one time, creating a competitive environment and the best chance to achieve the highest possible price.
 The theory of an auction is that your home will sell at true market value at that particular time.

 Unless the property is passed in and consequently becomes listed ‘for sale’, the seller knows exactly when a sale and settlement will occur.
 The benefit of this is being able to plan ahead with your next move.

 During the marketing campaign, buyers are usually given a price guide which can vary throughout the campaign depending on the amount of interest in your property and feedback received from buyers.
-The great thing about auctioning your home is that there is no price limit only a minimum amount that you decide you are prepared to sell for, which is called the reserve price.
+The great thing about auctioning your home is that there is no price limit.
+There is only a minimum amount that you are prepared to sell for, which you decide and is called the reserve price.

-Setting the reserve should be an analytical decision based on buyer feedback obtained by your agent during the campaign as well as comparable sales in your area.
-By now you should have a good idea as to how many buyers are genuinely interested and how they feel about your home in relation to the price that has been quoted to them.
+Setting the reserve should be an rational decision based on buyer feedback obtained by your agent during the campaign, as well as comparable sales in your area.
+By then, you should have a good idea of how many buyers are genuinely interested and how they feel about the price quoted to them.

 The marketing undertaken for an auction property needs to be more focused and can often cost you more.
-A date is set and you need to create strong buyer interest in a short amount time.
-Your LJ Hooker agent will recommend using a multi-faceted approach, whereby you advertise across a number of different mediums each week until auction day.
+A date is set and you need to create strong buyer interest in a short amount of time.
+Your LJ Hooker agent will recommend using a multi-faceted approach, whereby you advertise across several different mediums each week until auction day.

-Once the hammer falls, the property is sold and there is generally no cooling off period for the buyer or the seller.
-Buyers need to conduct building inspections and ensure their finance is approved prior to bidding at the auction.
+Once the hammer falls, the property is sold and there is generally no cooling-off period for the buyer or the seller.
+Buyers need to conduct building inspections and ensure their finance is approved before bidding at the auction.
 If the property fails to sell at auction, you can continue marketing the property with an asking price.
-It is likely that one of the buyers, often the highest bidder will come forward and negotiate a sale with the agent on your behalf.
+It is likely that one of the buyers, often the highest bidder, will come forward and negotiate a sale with the agent on your behalf.

 Some of the benefits of selling your property by auction include: